arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 In this application note, you have learned how to build a smart irrigation system to water your crops automatically, manually or remotely.
 Thanks to real-time weather analysis, you can avoid irrigation when it is raining, saving water and avoiding over-irrigation or flooding problems.

-Arduino Edge Control allows us to easily implement this kind of agriculture systems ready for field deployment.
-It is known that normally in remote areas Wi-Fi® access is limited by its use is increasing in the creation of new smart farms and the connectivity can be extended using alternatives boards like the Arduino MKR Lora board.
+Arduino Edge Control allows you to easily implement this kind of agriculture systems ready for field deployment.
+However, if Wi-Fi® access is limited in your area, the connectivity can be extended using alternative boards, like the [Arduino MKR WAN 1310](https://docs.arduino.cc/hardware/mkr-wan-1310).

 Thanks to the Edge Control capabilities to connect to the cloud and be remotely controlled, the Arduino Pro product series is a great choice for developing robust and industrial environment-proof solutions.